star-haven/docs/src/tools/starrod/02_How_to_create_your_mod.md

 # How to Create Your Mod

-## Star Rod Tools
+## Star Rod Classic Tools

-The next time you launch Star Rod, you'll be prompted to open the Map Editor, Sprite Editor, Mod Manager and several other tools.
+The next time you launch Star Rod Classic, you'll be prompted to open the Map Editor, Sprite Editor, Mod Manager and several other tools.

 <img class="right" src="./img/StarRodToolsMenu.png" alt="Screenshot of the Star Rod Tools menu">